SiddhantDeshmukh/adventOfCode21/sid/README.md

 together the essentials to get this to work.
 Again, part 2 is free after part 1.

 ## Day 12 - Passage Pathing

+First time I've had to write a pathfinding algorithm with rules, I think!
+It was quite fun, but took me a really long time to do properly.
+I kept getting stuck in infinite loops because I popped the visited nodes too soon or messed up a rule.
+It also took me a good hour to get to grips with Julia OOP -> and I have to say the way I did it makes it really convoluted for part 2.
+Instead, I should have created external functions that operated on the struct.
+Turns out my part 2 logic was almost correct for a while, but I had '<=2' instead of '<2'...

+## Day 13 - Transparent Origami

+## Day 14 - Extended Polymerization

+I had to rewrite all of part 1 because I fell into the classic trap of actually making the polymer.
+I didn't realise until a while later that only the numbers of pairs matter, not their order.